The insider advice on this page is from one of Wendy’s Trusted Travel Experts for cruises: Tom Baker of Cruise Center.

 Best cabins for families

 Thanks to an innovative design, the connecting cabins on Celebrity Cruises’ Edge class of ships borrow some space from the public hallways (the recessed front doors to the two cabins form a private entryway), giving families more room to maneuver.
 You can fit a total of eight travelers in the two rooms, which together comprise nearly 400 square feet.
 Furthermore, the privacy partitions on the balconies can be opened for maximum family use.

 Where to Cruise

 Though most itineraries are built to fit into a week’s vacation, a 10- to 12-day cruise gets you to more ports and, in the end, delivers a much more rewarding experience.
 Celebrity’s 11-night Eastern Mediterranean cruise on the Edge, starting and ending in Rome, covers Sicily, Malta, Mykonos, Santorini, Athens, and more.
 There are several departures from May through September.

 Best short cruise

-I wouldn’t recommend anything shorter than a seven-day cruise; choose a Western Mediterranean itinerary that starts and/or ends in Barcelona or Rome—both have convenient flights from the U.S. I like the Norwegian Epic’s seven-day Western Mediterranean from Barcelona, which covers history (Rome and Pompeii, accessible from Naples), the arts (Florence, accessible from Livorno), the French Riviera (Cannes), and Majorca.
+Avoid anything shorter than a seven-day cruise; choose a Western Mediterranean itinerary that starts and/or ends in Barcelona or Rome—both have convenient flights from the U.S. The Norwegian Epic’s seven-day Western Mediterranean from Barcelona, for example, covers history (Rome and Pompeii, accessible from Naples), the arts (Florence, accessible from Livorno), the French Riviera (Cannes), and Majorca.

 Barcelona has amazing pre- and post-cruise hotel options (at more affordable rates than you’ll find in Italy or France), and a world-class cornucopia of restaurants, nightclubs, and shopping.
 Plus, the weather is pleasant and mild year-round.